TriumphLLC/Blend4Web/doc_src/git_short_manual.rst

 ================

 #.
 Files can be created, added or deleted during the work process in the local repositories.
 #.
-After a certain logical period of work is finished it is necessary to fix (commit) the changes and/or syncronize with your team mates.
+After a certain logical period of work is finished it is necessary to fix (commit) the changes and/or synchronize with your team mates.
 #.
 Files are prepared for commit i.e. the accounting of changed, new and deleted files and also the resetting of changes.
 #.
 Commit is performed.
 #.
-Local changes are uploaded into the shared storage and become available for the collegues.
+Local changes are uploaded into the shared storage and become available for the colleagues.

 A limited set of Git commands recommended for authoring applications and their graphical resources is described below.